About the Placement Test

 Request that all your official records, including transcripts from previously attended colleges and/or technical colleges; be sent to Admissions as soon as possible so that your Placement Test status can be determined.
 If you are returning to Georgia Perimeter College, records should be sent to the Office of Enrollment Services/ Admissions.

-The test may be taken at any GPC Campus - Alpharetta, Clarkston, Decatur, Dunwoody, and Newton or at an off-campus site for online students who live beyond commuting distance to one of our campuses.
+The test may be taken for admissions to Georgia State University Perimeter College at Alpharetta, Clarkston, Decatur, Dunwoody, and Newton Campus or at an Non-GSU, off-campus site for online students who live beyond commuting distance to one of our campuses.
 Students requesting test sites outside of the Atlanta perimeter must contact Online Testing Services to schedule a testing site prior to testing.
 Students must test at a USG institution in Georgia, or if out of state, an approved testing site.
-All sites must be submitted on the COMPASS Placement/Exit Request Form and submitted to the Online Testing Coordinator in a timely manner.
+All sites must be submitted on the COMPASS Placement Request Form and submitted to the Online Testing Coordinator in a timely manner.

 The COMPASS test is not offered online